 If other families are involved in the investigation, you should wait until the investigation is over before talking details with them.
 It can harm the case otherwise.

-Recognize this is a difficult and challenging conversation and most people who ask are themselves trying to show support in a difficult moment.
-However, you don’t have to answer anyone’s questions unless they have a reason to know, like your DCS caseworker, siblings, grandparents, etc.
+Recognize this is a difficult and challenging conversation and most people who ask how to help are themselves trying to show support in a difficult moment.
+However, you don’t have to answer anyone’s questions unless they have a reason to know, like your local child protective agency caseworker or siblings.

 You may feel shock, anger, guilt, fear, denial, shame, and many other perfectly normal emotions.
 But they are not always an accurate attribute or contribution to the situation.
 Blame and shame for the abuse falls on the offender.
 Express your emotions apart from your child.